jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 # Implementation details and installation guide:

 We adapt max-min DDPG and max-min SAC to learn our new reach-avoid value function.
-Our implementation builds upon the deep RL infrastructure of tianshou (version 0.5.1).
+Our implementation builds upon the deep RL infrastructure of [Tianshou](https://github.com/thu-ml/tianshou) (version 0.5.1).

 Install instruction: